screepers/ErrorExporter/README.md

 - Copy screepsCode/ErrorExporter(.js or .ts) to your bot folder and use it the following way: import or require the file, default and static class is exported which you should use to export errors with by executing `ErrorExporter.addErrorToSegment(errorMessage)`.

+You can include an optional version number after the errorMessage param.

 ### Server

 - Copy users.json.example to users.json and fill in your information.
 Name, shard, segment and authentication form are mandatory.
 Authentication form can be just token for mmo or email and password for private servers.